-After you’ve investigated your internal data, you can compare your reporting rates to other peer organizations using a benchmarking tool.
+After you’ve investigated your internal data in your helpline and case manager, you can compare your reporting rates to other peer organizations using a benchmarking tool.
 This external benchmarking is especially useful for newer ethics and compliance departments or for newer companies.
 See if your data is on-trend and if your report volume is in line with industry or geographic trends.
 You’ll first have to understand where these reports are coming from before you can understand and address the why.

 If you want a more holistic and comprehensive view of your speak-up culture (and we hope you do!), consider a few more qualitative methods.
 Although these methods are more time intensive, they will help you gather important information that the pure data cannot.
 Remember that this listening exercise is equally about the story your data you tell you and the story that the data misses.

 Key Qualitative Tools for Success, Beyond Your Data: